 Education expenses to improve work knowledge or skills.
-If the deceased incurred expenses in order to maintain or improve skills and knowledge required in the deceased's current employment, such expenses are deductible, subject to the following rules:
+If you incurred expenses in order to maintain or improve skills and knowledge required in your current employment, such expenses are deductible, subject to the following rules:

-- The sum of such expenses incurred by the deceased during the year of assessment exceeds M 1,000. - The expenses are for enrolment and tuition fees; examination fees; or books, stationery, and other materials the deceased purchased to undertake the deceased's study. - The expenses incurred will not lead to a degree or diploma (that is, a formal qualification).
+- The sum of such expenses incurred by you during the year of assessment exceeds M 1,000. - The expenses are for enrolment and tuition fees; examination fees; or books, stationery, and other materials you purchased to undertake your study.

+• The expenses incurred will not lead to a degree or diploma (that is, a formal qualification).